Making only minimum payments on higher-interest credit card debt can result in a longer time for paying of your debt.

 We never charge fees.
 Ever.
 That means, when you take out a loan with us, the only thing you pay is your principal and interest.

-A personal loan from Marcus could have a lower interest rate than the one on your higher-interest credit cards, and a lower rate means you can save money and pay off high-interest credit card debt faster.
+For those with good credit, a personal loan from Marcus could have a lower interest rate than the one on your higher-interest credit cards and a lower rate means you can save money and pay off higher-interest credit card debt faster.
 Marcus rates are as low as 5.99% APR.
 Rates range from 5.99% to 28.99% APR, and loan terms range from 36 to 72 months — but only the most creditworthy applicants qualify for the lowest rates and the longest loan terms.
 These rates are fixed for the life of your loan.
 Learn more

 Using a personal loan from Marcus to pay off multiple credit cards could help simplify your bills.
 Imagine how much simpler things could be if you consolidate your debt from multiple payments with varying interest rates into just one fixed-rate, recurring monthly payment.